CraigKelly/tint/README.md

 * A separate "pre-processed" copy of the file text is kept for actual searching (the original text is kept for reporting).
-The only current processing is changing the entire file to lower case so that regexp's don't need to be case-insensitive
+The only current processing is changing the entire file to lower case so that regexps don't need to be case-insensitive
 * Instead of adding word boundary checking to every regexp that need to match entire words, we do post-find boundary checking.
 See